FDA LISTING INC: EXPERIENCED ADVISORS FOR FULL-SERVICE FDA REGISTRATION & COMPLIANCE

 Click the button below to see the service steps in an easy-to-follow graphic format.

-After registering, the FDA assigns a 11-digit registration number to the food facility.
-This number identifies the manufacturing or trading firm and is necessary for U.S. customs clearance.
-Due to the FDA’s confidentiality policy, food facility registration data remains private and is never published publicly.
-Consequently, the FDA’s initial registration or renewal notice, sent via an official FDA email, is the only proof that the registering firm will receive.
+Once a facility completes registration, the FDA assigns an 11-digit Food Facility Registration (FFR) number.
+This number identifies the manufacturer or trader’s registration and is required for U.S. customs clearance.
+It’s notable that, due to the FDA’s confidentiality policy, registration data is never made public.
+Consequently, the official registration or renewal notice sent by the FDA via email serves as the only proof of registration the facility will receive.

 When applying for a food facility registration number, the following information is required: